 Use Good Communication Skills

 Modeling good communication that includes “I statements” and naming emotions can be very helpful for children to witness.
 Setting an intention to model good communication during a tantrum can help you stay calm and focused and have the added benefit of teaching your child how to do so themselves.
+If this is an area that your child (or you) need to work on, check out the Be Heard Method Course which is full of resources that teach good listening and communicating skills.

 Use Calm Down Skills Cards